 WIZARD - Internet Access ISP Parameters for Internet Access You can select ethernet, PPPoE or PPTP according to in which the network you are.
 If you don't know, please ask your network administrator.
 The most popular type of network is ethernet.
-Ethernet -Encapsulation WAN IP Address Assignment IP Address Assignment Static My WAN IP Address 0 0.0 My WAN IP Subnet Mask 0 Gateway IP Address 0.0.0.0 First DNS Server 0 Second DNS Server .
+Encapsulation Ethernet • WAN IP Address Assignment IP Address Static Assignment My WAN IP Address 0 .
+0 My WAN IP Subnet 0 0 0 Gateway IP Address 0 First DNS Server .
 0 .
-0 Finish
+0 .
+0 Second DNS Server 0 .
+0 .
+0 Apply

-Figure 13 ISP Parameters : Ethernet Encapsulation
+Figure 15 ISP Parameters : Ethernet Encapsulation

-Table 10 ISP Parameters : Ethernet Encapsulation
+Table 11 ISP Parameters : Ethernet Encapsulation

 LABEL DESCRIPTION ISP Parameters for Internet Access Encapsulation You must choose the Ethernet option when the WAN port is used as a regular Ethernet.
 Otherwise, choose PPPoE or PPTP for a dial-up connection.
 WAN IP Address Assignment IP Address Assignment Select Dynamic If your ISP did not assign you a fixed IP address.
 This is the default selection.
 Select Static If the ISP assigned a fixed IP address.
 The fields below are available only when you select Static .
 My WAN IP Address Enter your WAN IP address in this field.
 My WAN IP Subnet Mask Enter the IP subnet mask in this field.
 Gateway IP Address Enter the gateway IP address in this field.
+First DNS Server Enter the DNS server's IP address(es) in the field(s) to the right.
+Second DNS Server Leave the field as 0.0.0.0 if you do not want to configure DNS servers.
+If you do not configure a DNS server, you must know the IP address of a machine in order to access it.
+Apply Click Apply to save your changes and go to the next screen.